ciberkleid/cna-demo-setup/README.md

 The script will create the necessary services and deploy the two applications to the targeted space.
 It will also set the TRUST_CERTS environment variable and, optionally, enable access between the apps for C2C networking.

 4. [Optional] To delete the apps, routes, and services created by the setup script, run the cleanup script.
-Answer the prompts to control whether or not both apps and services are deleted.
+Answer the prompts to control if just apps and routes are deleted, or services as well.
 ```
 . ./01_cleanup.sh
 ```